The INCIGHT SCHOLARSHIP Application is CLOSED for the 2016-2017 school year.

 - Is the scholarship open to students nationwide?

-No. The Incight Scholarship is only open to students who are permanent residents in Oregon, Washington, or California.
+No. The Incight Scholarship is only open to students who are permanent residents of, or attending college in Oregon or SW Washington.

 - How many scholarships are awarded each year?

-Incight awards up to 100 scholarships annually that will be directly dispersed to the student’s institution and applied to tuition, books, supplies, or registration fees.
+Incight awards up to 100 scholarships annually that will be directly disbursed to the student’s institution.

 - How much is the average Incight scholarship award?

-First time scholars are generally awarded $500.
-Scholarship renewals begin at $750, however, scholarships can range from $500 – $1,500 and may be dispersed in equal amounts per term to ensure full-time enrollment throughout the school year.
+Incight Scholarships range from $500 – $1,500 and may be disbursed in equal amounts per term to ensure full-time enrollment throughout the school year.